languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  Polish:
- The Polish data for part-of-speech tagging is from Morfologik project, licensed as LGPL (see http://morfologik.blogspot.com).
+ The Polish data for part-of-speech tagging is from Morfologik project, licensed on LGPL or BSD (see http://morfologik.blogspot.com).

  Italian:
  The Italian data for part-of-speech tagging is taken from Morph-it!,